Quaser41/MaxTraderAI/README.md

 Configuration such as trading pair, exchange (default `binanceus`), stop‑loss/take‑profit percentages, drawdown limit, starting balance, and exposure limits can be adjusted in the `Config` dataclass inside `src/bot.py`.
 The exchange value determines which CCXT exchange provides price data.

+The bot tracks profit and loss by symbol.
+Use `pnl_window` to set the number of recent closed trades to evaluate and `min_profit_threshold` to require a minimum cumulative profit before continuing to trade a symbol.
+Symbols whose PnL over the configured window falls below the threshold are skipped.

 To control how often the strategy trades, adjust the `timeframe` along with the `ema_fast_span` and `ema_slow_span` settings in `Config`.
 Shorter timeframes like `"1m"` or `"5m"` provide more frequent price updates, while smaller EMA spans make crossovers more responsive.
 These tweaks are useful to trigger trades during brief test runs.
 For example:

 ```python